 The Moon can be used as a pointer to find other objects in the sky.

-- On the morning of the 6th the waning gibbous Moon is near Regulus (Leo).
+- On the night of the 16th, the waxing gibbous Moon is below Aldebaran (Taurus).

-- The waning crescent Moon is below Spica (Virgo) on the morning of the 10th.
+- The waning gibbous Moon is above Jupiter on the morning of the 20th.

-Saturn can be found in the eastern sky before sunrise.
-Sitting above Saturn is the bright star Spica (Virgo).
-The crescent Moon lies to the right of Saturn on the morning of the 11th.
+Saturn can be found rising in the eastern sky before sunrise.
+Sitting above Saturn is the bright star Spica (Virgo) and on the morning of the 4th, the crescent Moon sits between them.
+The Moon is also just above Saturn on the 29th.